Anand (2004 film): Critical acclaim and reviews

 Anand had a relatively low-profile release unlike the huge banner releases of the Telugu film industry.
 It was made with a modest budget of less than ₹1 crore.
 Kammula wasn't sure of the outcome of the film and said "I knew that it would either be a huge hit or a huge flop".
 It evoked a decent response from the critics.
 Idlebrain.com gave the film a 3.75/5.
 The website review goes on to recommend this film to the film-going audiences.
 On the other hand, IndiaGlitz said that the film was "good, but could have been better".
 It also figured among the top five grossers in the Telugu film industry for the year 2004.
 The success of the films in India being measured in the number of days the film has been screened in the theatres, Anand completed 100 days of screening on 28 January 2005.
 Another website says that the film was realistic in its depiction and goes on to given instances in the film that do happen (unlike some of the fictitious and dreamy Indian films).

-Home media

-DVD

-The DVD Release is a Special Edition 2 disc pack Released by KAD Entertainment.

-Disc 1 contains the theatrical version of the film primarily with subtitles in English, both in Dolby Digital 5.1 and DTS.
-As an add-on, it also contains the Director's Cut, 35 minutes worth of deleted scenes.

-Disc 2 contains a trivia game about the film, the saga of the film, that is, from the film Dollar Dreams where it all began to conceiving Anand, raising of finances for the film, selection of the cast and location, dubbing, choice of the music director, lyricist, cinematographer and choreographer.
-It also has a brief informational biography about the director, actors, about the choice of the caption, the encountered pre-release blues, the day of release, the best scene from the film, favourite song, memorable moments during the film, the post release scenario and the Director's Cut.
-It also contains the 100 days celebrations of the film with Dr. Dasari Narayana Rao's congratulatory speech.
-The film trailers are also included in this disc.

-This film possibly is the first Telugu film to be released in a 2-Disc Special Edition DVD that also features the director's cut version of the film.
-KAD also won the best DVD award for this special edition.

 Soundtrack

 The film has six songs composed by K.M.
-Radha Krishnan, and according to one repository of Indian songs, "all the songs but for one assume classical and Carnatic music in it.".
+Radha Krishnan, and according to one repository of Indian songs, "all the songs but for one assume classical and Carnatic music in it".
 All songs were written by Veturi.